amritsingh441/NewzRdbms/readme.md

 ​
 ## Assignment Step Description
 ​
-Read the given set of questions and solve them by writing queries using SQL Server.
+Read the given set of questions and solve them by writing queries using MySQL.
 ​
 The estimated effort to complete this assignment is 2 - 3 hours ​